 Emergency Response Through Virtual Therapy

 In situations requiring immediate intervention or emergency response, virtual psychotherapy may allow for face-to-face meetings off hours and outside of scheduled times.
 This is much harder to arrange for in-person sessions.
-This is also the case for situations that may not be technically an emergency, but still best handled with urgency, such as before someone with a fear of flying has to get on a plane, or someone with a trauma has to face something that reminds them of the traumatic situation.
+This is also the case for situations that may not technically be an emergency but are still best handled with urgency, such as before someone with a fear of flying has to get on a plane or someone with a trauma has to face something that reminds them of the traumatic situation.

 Cultural Sensitivity

-Virtual therapy provides a much wider choice of therapists as opposed to having to find one near enough to home to allow for face-to-face therapy.
-This can allow clients to seek a therapist who fully understands cultural nuances and preferences, which can positively affect therapy for some individuals.
+Virtual therapy provides a much wider choice of therapists than finding one near enough to home to allow for face-to-face therapy.
+This can allow clients to seek a therapist who fully understands cultural nuances and preferences, which can positively affect treatment for some individuals.

 Using Virtual Therapy